CopperEgg/revealcloud-puppet/README.md

    Alternatively, clone this Github package, and copy the release tarball to your puppet master.
    Then install the release package as follows: 'puppet module install /path-to-tarball/CopperEgg-copperegg-1.0.3.tar.gz'.
 3. Include the `copperegg` class to nodes that you want to monitor, e.g., in your site.pp file.
-4. Login to CopperEgg and you should see your systems being monitored within 20-30 seconds.
+4. Login to Uptime Cloud Monitor and you should see your systems being monitored within 20-30 seconds.

 Recent Changes
 ==